JayMcConnon/DSS-Bot/docs/commands/general.md

 - Command - `!supported`

-- Response - Insanely long DM with all of the [supported games](/supported/)
+- Response - Will return a link to the [supported games](/supported/)

+## Docs

+- Comand - `!docs`

+- Aliases - `!documentation`

+- Response - Will return a link to this documentation site.

+## Discord

+- Command - `!discord`

+- Aliases - `joinds`

+- Response - Will return an invite to the discord.